TNA Impact! Review

 As of late, TNA's popularity is quickly rising, thanks to a roster of AAA wrestlers many of which are easily recognizable.
 With that, it's no surprise that we have our first TNA videogame, as it was only a matter of time until the wrestling license was slapped on a virtual simulation, if you will.
 Competing directly with THQ's mega SmackDown series, Midway is behind this license, and while we reported good things at E3, the end result is a product that has a ton of potential, but falls short of it thanks to a horde of minute issues.

-What's unusual about the PlayStation 2 version is how it actually feels more polished than the PS3 version.
-When I first played TNA Impact at E3 for the PS3, I actually thought it was a rather solid game based on the time spent with it, and based on the fact that what I was playing was also an incomplete build.
+When I first played TNA Impact at E3, I actually thought it was a rather solid game based on the time spent with it, and based on the fact that what I was playing was also an incomplete build.
 I saw issues with clipping, such as wrestlers falling through the mat and freezing, but I thought to myself that 'it's just symptoms of an incomplete build, nothing uncommon'.
-Well it wasn't, because those problems made it to the final game.
-But they didn't make it into the PS2 version.
+I had given TNA the benefit of the doubt, but it looks like I made the wrong call here.

-Upon firing up Impact for the PS3, I had to perform a rather tedious mandatory install.
+Upon firing up Impact, I had to perform a rather tedious mandatory install.
 What does it do?
 Don't ask, because the game still loads longer than it should, loading even between each wrestler's intro, which I found very unusual and annoying.
-The PlayStation 2 version, obviously doesn't require any installs, and yet, runs and loads faster than the PS3 game.
-It's absurd, I know.
-Since the first thing I saw as the match began were the wrestler's intros, I suppose I should start off my complaints with how extremely short they are.
+On that note, since the first thing I saw as the match began were the wrestler's intros, I suppose I should start off my complaints with how extremely short they are.
 You never see the wrestler walk down to the ring, the intros last a total of 10-15 seconds.
 The first thing I thought about was the 10 year old WWF Raw game for the PSOne/N64, very generic.
 The intros are only a small sign of what's to come.

 I began a match, my first impression was 'hey, this actually plays well'.
 I liked the button matching mechanic that is triggered in order to break free from a hold of some sort.
 I also quite like the reversal system, which requires you to tap R1 at the appropriate time in order to succeed.
 The controls are also pretty straightforward, allowing you to get used to the game almost immediately.
 There are three action buttons, a modifier button, and the circle button for pinning, climbing, picking up, and etc. For the most part, the control scheme is pretty simple, but at the same time, it does allow for decent variation as far as moves go.

-When I played my first standard match on the PS3, I never finished that match.
+But here comes the bad stuff.
+When I played my first standard match, I also never finished that match.
 My opponent's feet fell through the mat and he began to walk and run while standing still.
 This became a very, very frequent issue, forcing me to pummel him for minutes until the game's collision detection corrected itself.
-I haven't seen that in the PlayStation 2 game, thankfully, as odd as it sounds.
-But, other collision issues do exist, as you'll often fly through your opponent without so much as nudging him.
+Collision detection issues I witnessed at E3, the dumbest, most obvious things that I swore they'd never let through into a final product...are in the final product.
+You'll often fly through your opponent without so much as nudging him.
 Dropping down from the turnbuckle?
 Well, make sure your opponent is perfectly flat, because if he just begins to get up, your hit won't count; even if you land on top of him, you'll smack the mat.
 When the detection actually works, it's rather precise.
 But when it doesn't, you just want to tear your hair out.

 Speaking of being on the mat, rolling around when you're down is absolutely stupid.
-You'll often find yourself rolling too much, and instead of getting up you often end up rolling right into your opponent's repeated stomps.
-The PlayStation 2 version of Impact doesn't have any online gameplay, and offline matches are limited to a mere two players, as opposed to at least four.
+Instead of getting up, the wrestler just rolls around, creating a lot of frustration when you end up rolling right into your opponent's repeated stomps.
+The online gameplay fairs no better, as every issue that plagues the offline matches makes the online experience that much worse.
+On top of that, online matches are limited to a mere two players, as opposed to at least four, which is solely offline only.

-One concern with TNA Impact is that it doesn't offer enough match types and wrestlers.
-There are only seven unique match types (not counting variations), with just over 25 wrestlers to choose from.
+TNA Impact also doesn't offer enough match types and wrestlers.
+There are only six match types, with just over 25 wrestlers to choose from.
 That is a stark contrast compared to the horde of match types and packed roster of the WWE games.
-But despite that, TNA Impact still makes for a decent experience, and what's most surprising is just how well this port was done.
-Everything about the port's presentation is virtually identical to the next-gen games, including the menus, controls, mechanics, and other features.
+Still, despite that, there's still a ton of potential with TNA, but all of the game's glitches and oddities mentioned above really put a damper on things.

 Lastly, the audio consists of some background commentary, most of which is very general and never refers to the wrestlers in the ring.
 Commentary is a loose mixture of play-by-play and some color, but it's nothing you'd call deep or engrossing; it adds little to the overall experience.
 What I do like is how loud the intros are, even if they do last for just 15 seconds, and how rowdy the crowd gets during exciting moments in a match.
 Each and every impact sounds as powerful as it should, creating a pretty satisfying feel and helping gameplay a bit, too.
 Additionally, as mentioned earlier on, the voice acting during the cut-scenes is well done.
 So while the commentary isn't superb, the rest of the audio's presentation is quite good.